Hi! what is basic hay @ grain information?

 It is also very important to be cautious when feeding legume hays to your horses.

 Hay quality is very important for your horse’s nutrition.
-Determining the quality of hay can be sampled and analyzed, but most people just use their own judgment.
+Determining the quality of hay can be sampled and analyzed by a horse nutritionist, but most people just use their own judgment.

 Quality Of Hay